neumino/neumino.github.io/movies.md

-### Monsters of Man
+### Benedetta
-*Released on 2021-07-08, vote average 5*
+*Released on 2021-07-09, vote average 6.1*

-A robotics company vying to win a lucrative military contract team up with a corrupt CIA agent to conduct an illegal live field test.
-They deploy four weaponized prototype robots into a suspected drug manufacturing camp in the Golden Triangle, assuming they&#39;d be killing drug runners that no one would miss.
-Six doctors on a humanitarian mission witness the brutal slaughter and become prime targets.
+In the late 17th century, with plague ravaging the land, Benedetta Carlini joins the convent in Pescia, Tuscany, as a novice.
+Capable from an early age of performing miracles, Benedetta’s impact on life in the community is immediate and momentous.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Ada9SU8tShA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/RzkscIIzQL4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>